-The purpose of the CODA Block Liquidity Protection Rule1 (LPR) is to prevent a CODA Block auction from moving a stock’s price an unreasonable distance based on the size of the print and the liquidity profile of the stock.
-The rule is driven by and equation that is calibrated individually for every stock based on the pattern of its trades over the last 20 trading days.
+The purpose of the CODA Liquidity Protection Rule1 (LPR) is to prevent a CODA Fuse or CODA Block auction from moving a stock’s price an unreasonable distance based on the size of the print and the liquidity profile of the stock.
+The rule is driven by an equation that is calibrated individually for every stock based on the pattern of its trades over the last 20 trading days.
 The calibration methodology is designed to reflect the typical price variance of each stock as a function of its notional turnover.
-The LPR takes the size of a CODA Block print as an input and returns the maximum distance the CODA Block engine will allow the auction to go up outside the NBBO as the output.
+The LPR takes the size of a CODA print as an input and returns the maximum distance the CODA engine will allow the auction to go up outside the NBBO as the output.

 All data point pairs spanning the most recent 20 trading days are aggregated and organized into bins of similar notional value.
 A regression runs upon the median price variance for each notional bin to generate an equation that characterizes price variance as a function of notional turnover.

-In this example, a trader has queried the Liquidity Protection Rule value for 10,000 shares of AAPL.
-Based on an analysis of all trades in AAPL over the last 20 days, the LPR Calculator has returned that the maximum distance outside the NBBO that the LPR will allow CODA Block to print 10,000 shares of AAPL is 1.52 basis points or $0.03.
+In this example, a trader has queried the Liquidity Protection Rule value for 2,000 shares of symbol A. Based on an analysis of all trades in A over the last 20 days, the LPR Calculator has returned that the maximum distance outside the NBBO that the LPR will allow CODA to print 2,000 shares of A is 3.76 basis points or $0.07.

 Open: Price and size of opening print from primary market for prior trading day; 5 and 20 days averages of size only.